judgej/wc-api-custom-meta/README.md

 ]
 ~~~

 That's it.
-Make sure those elements are in yoru REST API request, and this plugin is installed at the other end,
+Make sure those elements are in your REST API request, and this plugin is installed at the other end,
 and you can set any meta fields you like.

-I have not tested this with anything other than strings, so be wary that the behaviour storing otehr data structures
+I have not tested this with anything other than strings, so be wary that the behaviour storing other data structures
 in metafields are *undefined* at present.